FIVE MOST SURPRISING FINDS

 The Economics of Independence

-Here is where the story becomes instructive, because the economics of Black podcasting reveal something fundamental about the relationship between media independence and economic power.
+Here is where the story becomes instructive.
+The economics of Black podcasting reveal something fundamental about the relationship between media independence and economic power.

 When Spotify signed Joe Rogan to an exclusive deal worth a reported $200 million, it was treated as a landmark event (Wall Street Journal, 2024).
-But consider this: the collective audience of the top Black podcasts — The Joe Budden Podcast, The Read, Earn Your Leisure, The Breakfast Club, Drink Champs, 85 South Show, and dozens of others — rivals Rogan’s reach in key demographics.
-The combined weekly downloads of just the top twenty number in the tens of millions (Podcast Movement, State of the Podcast Industry Report, 2023).
+But consider this — the collective audience of the top Black podcasts rivals Rogan’s reach in key demographics.
+The Joe Budden Podcast, The Read, Earn Your Leisure, The Breakfast Club, Drink Champs, 85 South Show, and dozens of others pull in combined weekly downloads in the tens of millions (Podcast Movement, State of the Podcast Industry Report, 2023).

 Investment Disparity: Rogan vs. Top 20 Black Podcasts Combined